mikpim01/freeWrite/README.md

 ## Implementation

 Python3.7 with modules dbm and PyQt5.
+PyQt5 layouts built and generated using QtBuilder.
+Composed with the help of KDevelop.